 – Ira Glass, producer, This American Life.

 #4.
-Your first ideas are going to be the most conventional – always
+Your first attempts at anything are going to be the most conventional – but you WILL improve

 When you’re a creative person, you normally like and admire creative things.